 Children between the ages of 5 and 9 may attend library programs without a caregiver, but the child must remain in the program room until the caregiver picks up the child from the room immediately following the program.
 Parents/guardians/caregivers must remain in sight of their children in this age group at all times when they are not in library programs.

-Children age 9 and older may be at the library unaccompanied by a parent/guardian or responsible caregiver unless their behavior becomes a problem; in which case staff will attempt to contact a parent or guardian.
+Children age 9 and older may be at the library unaccompanied by a parent/guardian or responsible caregiver unless their behavior becomes a problem; in which case the staff will use the Conduct Policy to address the behavior.

 Ensure that vulnerable adults receive the care and supervision they require to be safe and healthy while visiting the library.